ibm-cloud-docs/assistant/beta-dialog-webhooks.md

 1. Click **Webhooks**.

-1. In the **Request URL** field, add the URL for the external application to which you want to send HTTP POST requests.
+1. In the **Request URL** field, add the URL for the external application to which you want to send HTTP POST request callouts.

-    **Web action**

     For example, to call a {{site.data.keyword.openwhisk_short}} web action, specify the URL for the public web action.
 For example: